aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 <p><strong>(Services, Configuration file, Static validation of HTML)</strong></p>

 <p>Our web application consists of a single page for now.
-Let&rsquo;s start by
+Let’s start by
 creating a very basic page.
 We define the service that will implement this page by the following declaration:</p>